Going from football to filibuster, a Temple bioengineering student will present knee cartilage research in nation's capital.

 After rehab, reconstruction and simply picking up the sport later than most, James eventually got to play for high school coaching legend George Curry.
 THE George Curry, with six state championships and three national titles among his more than 400 wins.

 By junior year, James was healed.
 Coach Curry approached James to offer a spot on the kickoff unit.
 His job?
 Bust the wedge and allow his teammates to reach the ball carrier.

 Playing Dallas that week, his wedge to bust was led by 6'3, 235 lb.
 Ryan Monk, who would go on to play at Penn State.

 "I was 5'8, 185 lbs., soaking wet," James joked.

-Opening kickoff, James sped downfield like the tip of the spear.
-As he remembers, his collision with Monk twisted his knee until he felt that too-familiar pop.
-After testing it with the team doctor on the sideline, he was told he could go back in.
-But, Karchner knew...something wasn't right and took himself out of the game.
+Opening kickoff, James sped downfield like the tip of the spear, heading straight for Monk.
+As they collided, James felt his knee twist until he felt that too-familiar pop.
+After testing it with the team doctor on the sideline, Karchner took himself out of the game.

 At 1:00 that morning, his doctor called and delivered the news: he tore the other ACL.
 By the next morning, surgery was scheduled, officially ending his football career.

 From football to musculoskeletal research

 After being exposed to orthopedic surgeons plenty during his recovery, James came to Temple with an eye on medicine.
 Leveraging a scholarship aimed at students interested in STEM, James landed in a class with his current faculty advisor, Dr. Nancy Pleshko.
 By sophomore year, his interest in musculoskeletal tissue research had blossomed.